Doctor Faustus (play): Performance

 The powerful effect of the early productions is indicated by the legends that quickly accrued around them.
 In Histriomastix, his 1632 polemic against the drama, William Prynne records the tale that actual devils once appeared on the stage during a performance of Faustus, "to the great amazement of both the actors and spectators".
 Some people were allegedly driven mad, "distracted with that fearful sight."
 John Aubrey recorded a related legend, that Edward Alleyn, lead actor of The Admiral's Men, devoted his later years to charitable endeavours, like the founding of Alleyn's College, in direct response to this incident.

 Text

 Given its source in the Historia von D. Johann Fausten, published as a chapbook in Germany in 1587, and the fact that the earliest known translation of the latter work into English was in 1592, the play was probably written in 1592 or 1593.
 It may have been entered into the Stationers' Register on 18 December 1592, though the records are confused and appear to indicate a conflict over the rights to the play.
-A subsequent Stationers' Register entry, dated 7 January 1601, assigns the play to the bookseller Thomas Bushnell, the publisher of the 1604 first edition.
-Bushnell transferred his rights to the play to John Wright on 13 September 1610.
+A subsequent Stationers' Register entry, dated 7 January 1601, assigns the play to the bookseller Thomas Bushell (variant written forms: Busshell or Bushnell), the publisher of the 1604 first edition.
+Bushell transferred his rights to the play to John Wright on 13 September 1610.

-The two versions
+Text A and Text B

 Two versions of the play exist: